What Veterans Burial Benefits Can you Receive?

 The VA reviews the application and, if eligible, issues a decision letter that provides confirmation of your pre-need eligibility, which can be used when needed.
 This letter does not reserve a specific gravesite or schedule funeral services but confirms your eligibility for when the time comes.

-What is the difference between a 401(k) and an IRA?
+What is the difference between burial and cremation benefits for veterans?

 What does the VA cover for my burial expenses?